 42nd District Court (Division I / Romeo) - Landlord Tenant Civil Cases

-LANDLORD TENANT CIVIL CASES
+ALL LANDLORD TENANT CASES ARE HELD BY ZOOM

 To begin a landlord tenant suit a 7-Day Notice to Quit or the 30-Day Notice to Quit and a copy of lease/rental agreement is necessary.